-Description

-rsuant to Rule 13a-14(a).

-suant to Rule 13a-14(a).

-- 32.1\ Certification of Chief Executive Officer pursuant to 18 U.S.C Section 1350. - 32.2\ Certification of Chief Financial Officer pursuant to 18 U.S.C Section 1350.

-The following financial statements from the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2016, formatted in XBRL: (i) Statements of Cash Flows, (ii) Statements of Operations and Comprehensive Income (Loss), (iii) Balance Sheets, and (iv) Notes to Financial Statements, tagged as blocks of text and including detailed tags.
+Exhibit Number Description 31.1 Certification of Chief Executive Officer pursuant to Rule 13a-14(a).
+31.2 Certification of Chief Financial Officer pursuant to Rule 13a-14(a).
+32.1 Certification of Chief Executive Officer pursuant to 18 U.S.C Section 1350.
+32.2 Certification of Chief Financial Officer pursuant to 18 U.S.C Section 1350.
+101 The following financial statements from the Company's Quarterly Report on Form 10-Q for the quarter ended June 30, 2016, formatted in XBRL: (i) Statements of Cash Flows, (ii) Statements of Operations and Comprehensive Income (Loss), (iii) Balance Sheets, and (iv) Notes to Financial Statements, tagged as blocks of text and including detailed tags.